basho/riak_test/README.md

 By default this script initializes the repository into `$HOME/rt/riak` but you can override [`$RT_DEST_DIR`](https://github.com/basho/riak_test/blob/master/bin/rtdev-setup-releases.sh#L11).

+**Note**: There is a bug in 1.3.x `leveldb` which does not properly resolve the location of `pthread.h` when building on Macintosh OS X 10.9, aka Mavericks.
+This has been fixed in subsequent releases, but for now a fix is to manually add `#include <pthread.h>` to the top of `deps/eleveldb/c_src/leveldb/include/leveldb/env.h`.
+Also the version of `meck` needs to be updated, too.
+This is handled autmatically by the script.

 ### rtdev-current.sh

 `rtdev-current.sh` is where it gets interesting.
 You need to run that